12 Simple Storage Solutions for Small Spaces

 Stacked Recycling Tower

-Five plastic containers, six 2x2s and screws, and one hour’s work are all it takes to put together this space-saving recycling storage rack.
-Our frame fits containers that have a top that measures 14-1/2 in. x 10 in. and are 15 in. tall.
-Our containers were made by Rubbermaid.
+Five plastic containers, six 2x2s and screws and one hour’s work are all it takes to put together this space-saving recycling storage rack.
+The frame fits containers that have a top that measures 14-1/2 inches x 10 inches and are 15 inches tall.

 Assemble a Sandwich Bag Parts Organizer

 Keep screws, connectors, nails and other small parts in sight and handy with this resealable bag holder.
 You can build it out of a 3/4-in.-thick scrap of plywood.

 Start by cutting two pieces of plywood as shown.
 Draw lines one inch apart across the shorter piece with a square, stopping one inch from the edge.
 Now cut along the lines with a jigsaw.
 Screw the two pieces of plywood together and screw the unit to the wall.
 Fill resealable bags and slip them into the slots.

 There’s a lot of space above the shelf in most closets.
 Even though it’s a little hard to reach, it’s a great place to store seldom-used items.
 Make use of this wasted space by adding a second shelf above the existing one.